17 Best Tools for Coaches to Run a Profitable Practice in 2026

 • Document tracking -- See when clients open, view, and engage with your proposals so you know when to follow up

 Pricing: BasicDocs offers a free tier for basic document creation and e-signatures.
 Paid plans unlock custom branding, advanced templates, team features, and higher document volumes.
+Check the BasicDocs pricing page for current tier limits.

 Best for: Coaches who send proposals and contracts regularly, particularly those pursuing corporate coaching engagements or high-ticket packages where a professional proposal directly impacts close rates.
-Also valuable for coaches who need confidentiality agreements or NDAs as part of their standard engagement process.
+Also useful for coaches who need confidentiality agreements or NDAs as part of their standard engagement process.

 Tradeoff: BasicDocs specializes in documents only.
 No CRM, no scheduling, no invoicing (beyond what is outlined in the proposal), no client portal.
 If you already use Agiled or HoneyBook with built-in contract features, BasicDocs adds redundancy.
 It is most valuable for coaches whose current tool stack lacks a dedicated proposal and contract solution, or whose existing contract features feel too basic for corporate-level engagements.